 Although some houseplants are toxic to cats and can cause severe health issues or even death, the orchid isn’t one of them.

-Your cats are perfectly safe in your house with orchids around.
+Orchids are not toxic to cats.
+Your feline friends are perfectly safe in your house with orchids around.
 Instead, the victim here, is the orchid plant, a casualty of constant attack, or you might say nibbling by the cat.

 Therefore your plant needs protection from your cat.